tsommer8/Project_1/README.md

-## Automated ELK Stack Deployment
+## Automated E.L.K.
+Stack Deployment

-The files in this repository were used to configure the network depicted below.
+The files in this repository were used to configure the network illustrated below.

 ![AZURE RedTeam_Network](Images/diagram_filename.png)

-These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the Playbook file may be used to install only certain pieces of it, such as Filebeat.
+These files have been tested and used to generate a live E.L.K. deployment on Azure.
+They can be used to either recreate the entire deployment pictured above, or select portions of the Playbook file may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._
+  [etc/ansible/install-elk.yml

 This document contains the following details:
 - Description of the Topology